-So, what technical skills for designers are important today?
-We’ve analyzed 500 job offers for Design Interns and the same number of vacancies for experienced designers.
-Then we created a list of the tech skills that were mentioned most frequently.
-Master them all, and include on your resume all skills you have.
-Otherwise, in a couple of years, you might feel a little bit obsolete.
+I won’t ask you whether modern designers should have technical skills — trust me, they should.
+The correct question is: what technical skills for designers are important today?
+To answer it, we’ve analyzed 500 job offers for Design Interns and the same number of vacancies for experienced designers.
+Then we created two lists of the tech skills that should be mentioned in every designer’s resume in 2019.
+Here they are.

 As our research shows, UX was mentioned 415 times across 500 vacancies for interns, and 520 (!?!) times in the senior job descriptions.
 As for the UI, it was mentioned in 64% and 90% of vacancies, respectively.
 The numbers speak for themselves: if you don’t feel comfortable with at least the basic UI/UX principles, it’s time to read some books or take a course.